 Under used and the unsung hero’s of many rose gardens are the Rugosa Roses.
 Repeat flowering, fragrant and tough, disease resistant and one of the few roses that grows well in coastal conditions, so why are they under used ?
 Probably publicity, and they are a little thorny.

-Fast growing, they can be used as hedge, however more often they are used a shrub, pruned heavily each year otherwise, you just neglect them.
+Fast growing, Rugosa roses can be used as hedge, however more often they are used a shrub, pruned heavily each year otherwise, you just neglect them.

-One that rugosa rose that we grow is the well known ‘Sarah Van Fleet’ it has ben around since the 1920’s, a proven performer, pictured right.
+One Rugosa rose that we grow is the well known ‘Sarah Van Fleet’ it has ben around since the 1920’s, a proven performer, pictured right.

 These are a rose that thrive in sun and poor soil, they will do better in a humus rich soil, however Rugosa Roses are real warriors, they will carry on in the harshest climates, they also cope well with cold.
 So a sunny position, water in well and mulch to provide a cool root run and they will be happy with very little extra care.